Chad Wallach

-Chad Arthur Wallach (born November 4, 1991) is an American professional baseball catcher in the Los Angeles Angels organization.
-He was drafted by the Marlins in the fifth round of the 2013 Major League Baseball draft, and made his MLB debut in 2017.
-He has previously played in MLB for the Cincinnati Reds, Miami Marlins and Angels.
+Chad Arthur Wallach (born November 4, 1991) is an American professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Miami Marlins, and Los Angeles Angels.
+He was drafted by the Marlins in the fifth round of the 2013 MLB draft.

 Early life and college

-Wallach grew up in Orange, California and attended Calvary Chapel High School in Santa Ana, California.
-He was selected in the 43rd round of the 2013 Major League Baseball Draft, but opted not to sign in order to play college baseball at Cal State Fullerton.
+Wallach grew up in Orange, California, and attended Calvary Chapel High School in Santa Ana, California.
+He was selected in the 43rd round of the 2010 Major League Baseball Draft by the Los Angeles Dodgers, but opted not to sign in order to play college baseball at Cal State Fullerton.
 Wallach played three seasons with the Titans, hitting .272 in 102 games.
 As a junior, Wallach batted .309 with 24 runs scored, 14 doubles, two home runs and 32 RBIs and was drafted by the Miami Marlins in the fifth round of the 2013 Major League Baseball draft.

 Professional career

 Miami Marlins

-Wallach signed with the Marlins and received a $343,900 bonus and began his professional career with the Short-Season Class-A Batavia Muckdogs, where he hit .226/.294/.267 in 43 games and 146 at bats.
-He began the 2014 season with the Class A Greensboro Grasshoppers (for whom he was a mid-season South Atlantic League All Star) and was eventually promoted to the Class A-Advanced Jupiter Hammerheads, batting .322/.431/.457 between the two teams.
+Wallach signed with the Marlins and received a $343,900 bonus and began his professional career with the Low-A Batavia Muckdogs, where he hit .226/.294/.267 in 43 games and 146 at bats.
+He began the 2014 season with the Single–A Greensboro Grasshoppers (for whom he was a mid-season South Atlantic League All Star) and was eventually promoted to the High–A Jupiter Hammerheads, batting .322/.431/.457 between the two teams.

 Cincinnati Reds

-On December 11, 2014, the Marlins traded Wallach and Anthony DeSclafani to the Cincinnati Reds for Mat Latos.
+On December 11, 2014, the Marlins traded Wallach and Anthony DeSclafani to the Cincinnati Reds in exchange for Mat Latos.
 In 2016 for Pensacola he batted .240/.363/.410.

 The Reds promoted Wallach to the major leagues for the first time on August 25, 2017.
-He made his Major League debut on August 27, 2017 in a 5-2 loss to the Pittsburgh Pirates, starting at catcher and going 0-4 with two strikeouts.
-Wallace got his first career hit on September 20, 2017 as a pinch hitter.
+He made his Major League debut on August 27, 2017, in a 5–2 loss to the Pittsburgh Pirates, starting at catcher and going 0–4 with two strikeouts.
+Wallach got his first career hit on September 20, 2017, as a pinch hitter.
 During the 2017 season, Wallach played in six games for the Reds and hit .091 (1 for 11).
 Playing for Louisville, he batted .226/.280/.398.